I Never Knew How to Communicate With My Dad—Until I Wrote Him an Email

-It's hard to talk to dads sometimes.
+It’s hard to talk to dads sometimes.
 The roles we often expect our fathers to play—protector, provider—can make them seem impenetrable.
+For me, that all changed with a single email.

-That’s how it was with my dad.
-He was never much of a talker.
+My dad was never much of a talker.
 He held his cards pretty close to his chest—so to speak, because he never gambled.
 He rarely drank, so we didn’t get to see him loosen up after a few beers.
 He didn’t tell stories about himself at the dinner table or when we went for walks in the park.
 He was a private person and seemed to want to stay that way.

 Bringing up the many questions I had about life before I was born—his early hopes and dreams, loves and heartbreaks—let alone sharing my own feelings, felt like too much for us to handle.
 I didn’t want to threaten the integrity of his hard shell.
 I had gotten used to it, and it made me feel secure.